Castles, Clubhouses, Forts, and More Amazing Indoor Playhouses for Kids

 This simple to build habitrail of fun should keep kids busy for hours.
 It comes with two separate tents and tunnels, plus an enclosed, open-roofed play area with attached mini basketball hoop.
 Each part of the structure is wrapped in bright fabric lending a playground feel that will encourage kids to play inside.
 There are numerous mesh panels for easy breathability, multiple entrances, and you can change the layout whenever your desire.
 You can even turn the open play area into a giant ball pit if you desire.
 Good for kids three months and up.

-Part playhouse, part art project, this cardboard car will likely occupy your kids for hours.
+Part playhouse, part art project, this fairytale castle will likely occupy your kids for hours.
 Inside, there’s room for several kids to hang out and its exterior is made to be attacked with crayons, markers, stickers and other art supplies.
 It does require a little bit of assembly, but once constructed its simple and sturdy corrugated cardboard design is easy to move and can withstand a beating.
-Good for kids three to six years old.
+Good for kids two to ten old.

 HearthSong Fantasy Fort